-The applicant for certification must have completed a program of study that included experiences sufficient in breadth and depth to achieve the following skills outcomes:
+The applicant must have completed a program of study that included experiences sufficient in breadth and depth to achieve the following skills outcomes:

 - 1. Evaluation - a.
-Conduct screening and prevention procedures (including prevention activities). - b.
+Conduct screening and prevention procedures, including prevention activities. - b.
 Collect case history information and integrate information from clients/patients, family, caregivers, teachers, and relevant others, including other professionals. - c.
 Select and administer appropriate evaluation procedures, such as behavioral observations, nonstandardized and standardized tests, and instrumental procedures. - d.
-Adapt evaluation procedures to meet client/patient needs. - e.
+Adapt evaluation procedures to meet the needs of individuals receiving services. - e.
 Interpret, integrate, and synthesize all information to develop diagnoses and make appropriate recommendations for intervention. - f.
 Complete administrative and reporting functions necessary to support evaluation. - g.
 Refer clients/patients for appropriate services. - 2.
 Intervention - a.
 Develop setting-appropriate intervention plans with measurable and achievable goals that meet clients'/patients' needs.
 Collaborate with clients/patients and relevant others in the planning process. - b.
-Implement intervention plans (involve clients/patients and relevant others in the intervention process). - c.
-Select or develop and use appropriate materials and instrumentation for prevention and intervention. - d.
+Implement intervention plans that involve clients/patients and relevant others in the intervention process. - c.
+Select or develop and use appropriate materials and instrumentation for prevention and intervention.

+- d.
 Measure and evaluate clients'/patients' performance and progress. - e.
 Modify intervention plans, strategies, materials, or instrumentation as appropriate to meet the needs of clients/patients. - f.
 Complete administrative and reporting functions necessary to support intervention. - g.
-Identify and refer clients/patients for services as appropriate. - 3.
+Identify and refer clients/patients for services, as appropriate. - 3.
 Interaction and Personal Qualities - a.
-Communicate effectively, recognizing the needs, values, preferred mode of communication, and cultural/linguistic background of the client/patient, family, caregivers, and relevant others.

-- b.
-Collaborate with other professionals in case management. - c.
+Communicate effectively, recognizing the needs, values, preferred mode of communication, and cultural/linguistic background of the individual(s) receiving services, family, caregivers, and relevant others. - b.
+Manage the care of individuals receiving services to ensure an interprofessional, teambased collaborative practice. - c.
 Provide counseling regarding communication and swallowing disorders to clients/patients, family, caregivers, and relevant others. - d.
-Adhere to the ASHA Code of Ethics and behave professionally.
+Adhere to the ASHA Code of Ethics, and behave professionally.

-Implementation: The applicant must have acquired the skills referred to in this standard applicable across the nine major areas listed in Standard IV-C. Skills may be developed and demonstrated by direct client/patient contact in clinical experiences, academic course work, labs, simulations, examinations, and completion of independent projects.
+Implementation: The applicant must have acquired the skills listed in this standard and must have applied them across the nine major areas listed in Standard IV-C. These skills may be developed and demonstrated through direct clinical contact with individuals receiving services in clinical experiences, academic coursework, labs, simulations, and examinations, as well as through the completion of independent projects.

-The applicant must have obtained a sufficient variety of supervised clinical experiences in different work settings and with different populations so that he or she can demonstrate skills across the ASHA Scope of Practice in Speech-Language Pathology.
+The applicant must have obtained a sufficient variety of supervised clinical experiences in different work settings and with different populations so that the applicant can demonstrate skills across the ASHA Scope of Practice in Speech-Language Pathology.
 Supervised clinical experience is defined as clinical services (i.e., assessment/diagnosis/evaluation, screening, treatment, report writing, family/client consultation, and/or counseling) related to the management of populations that fit within the ASHA Scope of Practice in Speech-Language Pathology.